FirstBatchLabs/Guide-to-Decentralized-Socials/Essential Guide to Decentralized Social on Chains.md

 Diamond, a decentralized Twitter alternative, has blogging functionality and several money-native features creators can use to build, scale and monetize their audience such as social tokens and social tipping.
 Diamond has also integrated the DeSo wallet, which supports both a one-click Google login and a one-click MetaMask login, making it easy to bring on board users within Ethereum and mainstream users.
 Users can also deposit USDC from MetaMask onto DeSo apps and receive a DeSo-native stablecoin called DesoDollar.
 Once onboarded with USDC, all stablecoin transactions become virtually gasless, costing less than one ten-thousandth of a cent.

 Intuition:
-DeSo ticks many boxes and has a clear vision for disrupting web2 socials.
-The portability of a user’s social graph, Metamask ID, and USDC across DeSo social apps is a promising infrastructure for adoptability.
-Having all app activity on one chain with a composable identity is beneficial for dev teams looking to build on DeSo as the data is publicly available, and easy to label and index.
+- DeSo ticks many boxes and has a clear vision for disrupting web2 socials. -The portability of a user’s social graph, Metamask ID, and USDC across DeSo social apps is a promising infrastructure for adoptability.
+- Having all app activity on one chain with a composable identity is beneficial for dev teams looking to build on DeSo as the data is publicly available, and easy to label and index.

-However, the performance of DeSo interoperability beyond ETH users will be something to monitor.
-Given their development thesis, we can also not expect much interoperability or cooperation with web2 platforms.
-The narrative of DeSo is a winner takes all social chain, outperforming all other chains and claiming the lion’s share of social development in web3.
-Whether or not this is feasible will depend on developer activity, of which there is not currently publicly available data.
+- However, the performance of DeSo interoperability beyond ETH users will be something to monitor.
+- Given their development thesis, we can also not expect much interoperability or cooperation with web2 platforms.
+- The narrative of DeSo is a winner takes all social chain, outperforming all other chains and claiming the lion’s share of social development in web3.
+- Whether or not this is feasible will depend on developer activity, of which there is not currently publicly available data.

 # Solana